imperviousai/specs/did-usage.md

 ## [impervious.ai](https://impervious.ai)

-This specification describes how Impervious is implementing [Decentralized Identifiers](https://www.w3.org/TR/did-core/), [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec/), and other DID concepts in the Impervious Browser.
+This specification describes how Impervious is implementing [Decentralized Identifiers](https://www.w3.org/TR/did-core/), [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec/), and other DID concepts into the Impervious Browser.

 ## Service Endpoint Examples

-The DID specification is highly adaptable and generalized to support many use cases.
-Many of these use cases revolve around the use of [service endpoints](https://www.w3.org/TR/did-core/#services).
+The DID specification is highly adaptable and generalized to various many use cases.
+Many of these use cases involve the use of [service endpoints](https://www.w3.org/TR/did-core/#services).
 See this example below:

 ```
 {